Jacqueline Heron Wray

 The Corona Virus or COVID-19 as it is also known had a predecessor in 1918.
 H1N1 was an avian derived virus that eventually became known as Spanish Flu although it had not originated in Spain.
 It was vicious, deadly, and reminiscent of the Black Death of 1348 and the Great Plague of 1665

 H1N1 spread throughout the world during the Spring of 1918 as the war raged in what was to be its final year.
-The Great War, a war allegedly to end all wars and which resulted in the death of 38 million people.
+The Great War was a war allegedly to end all wars and which resulted in the death of thirty-eight million people.

 In the Autumn of 1918, a second wave of the virus occurred followed by a third.
 The British government did not want to introduce quarantine restrictions in public places.
 They thought that it would damage morale whilst the country was at war, but wearing a mask became mandatory.

 H1N1 was aggressive and fast-acting.
-Characteristically victims had breathing difficulties, high temperature, and haemorrhaging
+Characteristically victims had breathing difficulties, feverish temperature, and haemorrhaging

 (Catherine Arnold, Pandemic 1918)